Mihailo Ivanović (footballer)

 Mihailo Ivanović (Михаило Ивановић; born 29 November 2004) is a Serbian professional footballer who plays as a centre-forward for club Millwall and the Serbia national team.

 Club career

 Vojvodina

 At the end of March 2021, Ivanović signed his first professional contract with Vojvodina.
 On 22 May 2022, Ivanović made his first-team debut, replacing Veljko Simić in the 90th minute in a 0–2 away win against TSC Bačka Topola.

-On 8 August 2022, Ivanović joined Serie A club Sampodria on a season-long loan with the option to buy.
-After Sampodria failed to activate the option to buy Ivanović, he returned from loan and signed a new three-year contract with the club.
+On 8 August 2022, Ivanović joined Serie A club Sampdoria on a season-long loan with the option to buy.
+After Sampdoria failed to activate the option to buy Ivanović, he returned from loan and signed a new three-year contract with the club.
 On 18 April 2024, Ivanović signed an extension to the existing contract, keeping him at Vojvodina until June 2027.

 Millwall

 On 30 August 2024, Ivanović signed a long-term contract with EFL Championship club Millwall for a reported fee of £2.8 million.
 Following a strong first season for the club, he was named Young Player of the Year at the club's end of season awards, also winning the Goal of the Season award.
 His impressive form to finish the season also saw him named EFL Young Player of the Month for April 2025 after a run of five goals in six matches.